input-output-hk/partner-chains/docs/intro.md

 ```

 `MAINCHAIN_SIGNING_KEY` should be the signing key associated with the stake pool address being
-registered. `REGISTRATION_UTXO` should be a UTXO in the wallet associated with that signing key
+registered. `REGISTRATION_UTXO` should be a UTxO in the wallet associated with that signing key
 available to be spent by the subsequent registration transaction.

 #### sign-address-association